rsauvehoover/wandering_inn_scraper/new_requirements.md

 - Epub cover art
   - Provide base cover art, overlay text same as in current version
+    - configurable cover art - path to image
+  - title should wrap text properly - no orphans etc.
 - Post scrape replacements
   - Regex find and replace strings to be applied in order on the body of the scraped chapter. i.e. `r#"<span.*?mrsha-write.*?>(.*?)</span>"#` with